discordjs/guide/guide/interactions/autocomplete.md

 <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> returns the currently focused option's value.
 This value is used to filter the choices presented.

-To only display options starting with the focused value you can use the `Array#filter()` method
+To only display options starting with the focused value you can use the `Array#filter()` method.

 Using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoice" /> objects.